 “We need ethics more than ever,” Sacks told Mustafa Suleyman, co-founder of Google subsidiary DeepMind, in an interview broadcast on BBC Radio 4.
 Ethics is the study of collective morality, of the relations within society and each person’s responsibility to the whole.

 Suleyman agreed.
-The standard troops of science fiction loomed large in their discussion of artificial intelligence, although Suleyman was less concerned by the distant prospect – avoidable, he said – of autonomous super-intelligent machines seizing control of human society: “That kind of speculation does a disservice to the more practical, real world, near-term ethical consequences of processing data (at scale).”
+The standard troops of science fiction loomed large in their discussion of artificial intelligence.
+But Suleyman was less concerned by the distant prospect – avoidable, he said – of autonomous super-intelligent machines seizing control of human society: “That kind of speculation does a disservice to the more practical, real world, near-term ethical consequences of processing data (at scale).”

 Sacks recalled meeting a Jewish woman who, on becoming a mother, told him that she found herself better able to understand God.
 She knew what it is to create something you can’t control.